 Building on its popular and critical success, a major extension to the Housemuseum is currently underway.
 The new Housemuseum galleries are being constructed as a stand alone building adjacent to the original Housemuseum.
 The new galleries are being designed by architect and collector Corbett Lyon.

-Opening in mid 2018, the Housemuseum galleries will operate as a public museum, open to the public six days each week throughout the year.
+Opening in early 2019, the Housemuseum galleries will operate as a public museum, open to the public six days each week throughout the year.

 The new museum's form echoes the angular and extruded form of the original Housemuseum.
 Its street elevation repeats the Housemuseum's distinctive roof profile and distorts and inflects it to create a public arrival space at the front of the building.
 At the rear, the form of the building is cut away to create an enclosed, open air courtyard for the display of artworks and installations.